Pediatric Orthopedic Surgeons treating Amniotic Band Syndrome

 Ossification

-Bone development continues up to the stage of adulthood.
+oSSIFICATIONBone development continues up to the stage of adulthood.
 Even after adult stature fully develops, bone development continues for repairing fractures and remodeling to cope with changing lifestyles.
-The three cell types involved in the development, growth, and remodeling of bones are Osteoblasts, osteocytes, and osteoclasts.
-Osteoblasts are bone-forming cells while osteocytes are mature bone cells.
-And osteoclasts break down and reabsorb bone.
+Additionally, the three cell types involved in the development, growth, and remodeling of bones are Osteoblasts, osteocytes, and osteoclasts.
+Osteoblasts are bone-forming cells, while osteocytes are mature bone cells.

 The two types of ossification are intramembranous and endochondral.
-Quite obviously, ossification or osteogenesis plays a crucial role not only in the development and growth of bones but also in healing broken bones.
+Quite obviously, ossification or osteogenesis plays a crucial role not only in the development and growth of bones but also in the healing of broken bones.
 Especially in children, broken bones have a brilliant ability to heal.
 New bone starts forming within a few weeks of the injury.
 However, complete healing tends to take longer.

 QUESTIONS AND ANSWERS